liscovich/functional-specs/popper_functional_specifications.md

 ##1.
 Navigation Bar

-Same as the Landing Page. <!---link-->
+Same as the Introduction Page. <!---link-->

 ##2.
 Portrait of Karl Popper